Donnadieu/elias/README.md

 ### Basic Commands

 - Ask any question and the assistant will use its knowledge base to respond
-- Add information to the knowledge base: `add to knowledge: [information]`
+- Add information to the knowledge base: `remember that [information]`
 - Type `exit` or `quit` to end the session

 ### Example Interactions